Lattice Point Asymptotics and Volume Growth on Teichmuller space: The Hodge Norm.

 Thus, every pair of vertices of $\cG$ can be connected by a directed path.
-Since $\cG$ is a finite graph, this implies every directed edge of $\cG$ is contained in a directed cycle of $\cG$.
+This implies every directed edge of $\cG$ is contained in a directed cycle of $\cG$.
 Therefore there exists a finite union $\Delta$ of directed cycles such that every edge in $\cG$ is contained in $\Delta$.
 The length of $\Delta$ is bounded in terms of the size of $\cG$, i.e. in terms of the genus.
-We can thus realize $\Delta$ as a multicurve on $R$ with properties (a)-(d).
+We can thus realize $\Delta$ as a multicurve on $\omega$ with properties (a)-(d).